iandunn/dotfiles/docs/development-process-and-tips.md

 		* if not important then look for shortcuts, or just don't do it.
 		* if it's essential, then take a (task-negative) break, then catch up on comms and do other stuff the rest of the day. come back to it tomorrow when your brain is fresh

+* do you have a clear understanding of the problem and the solution?
+	* if not, go back to the general process and clarify both of those

+* take a break
+	* rest for a bit, collect your thoughts, let your subconscious do some processing, let the frustration fade
+	* then come back fresh

+* would it help to start fresh with a different approach? don't look at it as throwing away the code you've written, look at it as building a second version with the knowledge you gained building the prototype

 * if you're working on X, and notice problem Y
 	* is Y blocking X?
 		* if no: don't stop X and start Y, just write down a quick note or gh issue for Y with a quick brain dump, and go back to X
 		* if yes: write a brain dump of where you are with X, then another dump of what you know about Y. then start the general process for Y, finish it, and circle back to X

 --------------------------------------------------------------------------------------------------------------------------------------------